 The aemakegen command assumes a particular project structure.
 This is as follows:

-- 1ib/ The lib directory contains C++ files to be compiled, and placed into the lib/lib.a file, to be linked with the other executables. - prog/ Each executable is contained in its own directory.
-Which directories contain programs are determined by the presence of a main.cc file. - bin/ Each program is compiled and linked, with the executable placed in the bin directory.
+The lib directory contains C++ files to be compiled, and placed into the lib/lib.a file, to be linked with the other executables.
+(You can override this with the aemakegen:library-directory project specific attribute.)